Dudley Smith: Member of Parliament for Brentford & Chiswick: 1959–1966

 Dudley Smith was eventually successful in winning the Brentford & Chiswick by 2,919 votes in the 1959 general election.

 Despite only being in the House for 4 years, in 1963 Smith played the leading role in opposing deportation of Anthony Enahoro to Nigeria where he would face charges of treason.
 The fact that he took on this challenge was largely due to Enahoro's arrest taking place in his constituency.
 For 2 months, he used all parliamentary means to persuade the Home Secretary, Henry Brooke, to not deport the Chief.
 Smith claimed that Enahoro could not be deported as he would potentially face execution.
 Despite this, his efforts failed, and Anthony Enahoro was deported and subsequently jailed for 15 years.

 Other areas that Smith took an interest in during his first parliament included sanitary concerns over the River Thames, and more radically local tax reform.
 Sixty Conservative MPs called for education to be funded directly by the Treasury instead of by local rates.

 As troubles grew for the then Prime Minister Harold Macmillan, Smith was part of a group of relatively young Tory MPs in early 1963 who called for a change in leadership.
-Their preference was Edward Heath, the Lord Privy Seal who would subsequently become leader and Prime Minister, or Reginald Maudling, the Chancellor of the Exchequer over that of then favourite Rab Butler, or Iain Macleod.
-Untimely Lord Home was chosen as the successor.
+Their preference was Edward Heath, the Lord Privy Seal who would subsequently become leader and prime minister, or Reginald Maudling, the Chancellor of the Exchequer over that of then favourite Rab Butler, or Iain Macleod.
+Ultimately Lord Home was chosen as the successor.

 1963 also saw Smith became PPS to Robert Carr, Minister for Technical Cooperation, then as an opposition whip in 1964.
 However, his climb in power was cut short by the Labour victory in the 1964 general election, and then Smith losing his seat in 1966 to Labour's Michael Barnes by 607 votes.